Liberty or Depth: Deep Bayesian Neural Nets Do Not Need Complex Weight Posterior Approximations: Experimental Details

 We use the simple two-dimensional binary classification `make moons' task.\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.datasets.make_moons.html\#sklearn.datasets.make_moons}} We use 500 training points (generated using $\mathrm{random\_state=0}$).
 Using \citet{cobb_introducing_2019}, we apply the No-U-turn Sampling scheme \citep{hoffman_no-u-turn_2014} with an initial step size of 0.01.
 We use a burn-in phase with 10,000 steps targetting a rejection rate of 0.8.
 We then sample until we collect 1,000 samples from the true posterior, taking 100 leapfrog steps in between every sample used in order to ensure samples are less correlated.
 For each result, we recalculate the HMC samples 20 times with a different random seed.
 All chains are initialized at the optimum of a mean-field variational inference model in order to help HMC rapidly find a mode of the true posterior.
 We use a prior precision, normalizing constant, and $\tau$ of 1.0.
 The model is designed to have as close to 1000 non-bias parameters each time as possible, adjusting the width given the depth of the model.
 We observe that the accuracies for the ReLU network fall for the deeper models, suggesting that after about 7 layers the posterior estimate may become slightly less reliable (see Table \ref{tbl:hmc}).
 Acceptance rates are broadly in a sensible region for most of the chains.

 Using these samples, we find a Gaussian fit.
 For each model we fit a Gaussian mixture model with between 1 and 4 components and pick the one with the best Bayesian information criterion (see Figure \ref{fig:mode_selection}).
 We then find the best diagonal fit to this distribution, which is a Gaussian distribution with the same mean and with a precision matrix equal to the inverse of the diagonal precision of the full-covariance Gaussian.
+We do this because variational inference uses the mode-seeking KL-divergence, so we are interested in the properties of a single Gaussian mode.
+The overall empirical covariance would lead to a mode-covering distribution, while optimizing the mode-seeking KL to the empirical distribution would of course result in a point-sized distribution centred at one of the HMC samples.
+Using one mode of a mixture of Gaussians is therefore the closest we can come to finding a single mode of the true posterior of the sort that VI might uncover.
 Note that we are therefore only considering one of the many modes of the true posterior---this is inevitable given the fact that there is a many-to-one correspondence between weight-distributions and function-distributions for neural networks.

 Finally, we calculate the KL divergence between these two distributions.
 The graph reports the mean and shading reflects the standard error of the mean, though note that because all runs are initialized from the same point, this underestimates the overall standard error.
 All experiments in this an other sections were run on a desktop workstation with an Nvida 1080 GPU.